Carl-Gabrielle/task-management-system/README.md

 # Task Management System

-Welcome to our Task Management System project for the Web System and Technologies course.
  This project aims to create a user-friendly web-based application designed to help users organize their tasks efficiently.

 ## Features